Enrollment Management and Academic Services

 Student Services Facilities

 The university bookstore is located on the first floor of the Cleon F. Thompson, Jr. Center.
 Textbooks, manuals, paperbacks, school supplies, clothing, jewelry, and novelties are available to staff, students, and faculty members at reasonable rates.
-For more information, please go to the website.
+For more information, please go to the University Bookstore.